 Speaker Biography (Carlos Ospina)

 Carlos Ospina is a Co-Founder and the CTO at BotFactory Inc. He has a Bachelor's Degree in Computer Science and a Bachelor's Degree in Electronics Engineering from Universidad de los Andes at Bogota, Colombia.
 He also has a Master's Degree in Computer Engineering from the Tandon School of Engineering at NYU and a Master's in Business and Science from Rutgers University.
 His current interests include electronics design, software development and Agile methodologies for both hardware and software development.
-He is currently leading the team that created Squink, a desktop device that enables rapid prototyping of electronic circuits.
+He is currently leading the team that created the company's products: desktop devices that enable rapid prototyping of fully assembled PCBs.

 Company Profile (BotFactory)